LowLevel73/pipesmith/README.md

 ### Output Structure

 The output from the `generate_combinations` method is a list of tuples, where each tuple represents a valid combination of callable objects.
 Each element in the tuple corresponds to a callable object (or None if a step is skipped) from the respective step in the pipeline.

-Once you have the valid combinations, you can loop through them and execute each combination in sequence.

 ## License